Citrinate/FreePackages/README.md

 `HashSet<string>` type with default value of `[]`.
 Packages must contain an app with one of the `TypeNames` specified here or they will not be added to your account.
 You can leave this empty to allow for all types.
 The available `TypeNames` for filtering are: `"Game"`, `"Application"`, `"Tool"`, `"Demo"`, `"DLC"`, `"Music"`, `"Video"`

 > [!NOTE]
 > Demos are filtered out by default.
-This is because Steam will automatically remove all demos from your account eventually.
+This is because Steam will automatically remove all uninstalled demos from your account eventually.
 However if you specify in your `Types` that you do want demos, then they will be included for that filter.

 ---